cyshih704/Depth-Completion/README.md

-# Depth Completion from Color Image and Spase Lidar Data
+# Depth Completion from Color Image and Spase LidAR Data
+This project aims to complete depth from color image and sparse LiDAR data.
+There are local pathway (to extract local features) and global pathway (to extract global features) in the model.
+In the end of the model, the results from local pathway and global pathway are merged together based on self-learnt weight.
+The detail implementation is [here](https://github.com/ChingYenShih/Depth-Completion/blob/master/report/DepthCompletion.pdf).

+## Visualization of Local Pathway and Global Pathway

 ## Requirements
 * Python 3.6.8